 When you have ulcerative colitis, your large intestine can have a hard time absorbing water and salt.
 That can make you dehydrated.
 So can diarrhea, which is common with UC flares.
-The goal is to drink enough water and other liquids so you're not thirsty.
+Set a goal to drink enough water and other liquids so you're not thirsty.
 An electrolyte-replacement drink may help if you have diarrhea.
 If you're dizzy, weak, or haven't gone to the bathroom in 12 hours, call 911.

-Soothe Skin Irritation and Pain Safely
+Soothe Skin Irritation and Pain

-Eat Bland, Cooked Foods
+Eat Easy-to-Digest Foods

 Plan Ahead, Locate Bathrooms

-ASAP.
+Flares can make you have to use the bathroom ASAP.
 Know where restrooms are to put your mind at ease.
 Also, pack an emergency kit with items such as baby wipes, toilet paper, ointment, underwear and liners, deodorizer, and extra pants.
-It can help you feel prepared and okay about heading out.
+It can help you feel prepared and OK before you head out.

-Call Your Doctor About Medicine
+Tell Your Doctor